by Nancy Armitage

 WVIR: West Virginia

-Beverages: Champagne Punch (RR train car), Southern Sweet Tea, Luzianne Tea (1902 based in New Orleans), Christmas Egg Nog, “Huntington Special” (TN -a red cosmopolitan in the 1920’s), Homemade Root beer (SMR), Victorian Sassafras Cordial (1899) Homemade Lemonade with soda water (SMR)
+Beverages: Champagne Punch (Huntington “Ostego” RR train car), Southern Sweet Tea, Luzianne Tea (1902 based in New Orleans), Christmas Egg Nog, “Huntington Special” (TN -a red cosmopolitan cocktail in the 1920’s), Homemade Root Beer (SMR), Victorian Sassafras Cordial (1899) Homemade Lemonade with soda water (SMR)

 Southern Libations: Champagne Punch (RR train car), Southern Rum Punch like Chatham Artillery Punch (Savannah GA -in 1792, George Washington drank it), Old Green Chartreuse (Southern, No, 2), Sazarac appetif (No. 2, a New Orleans appetif), Mint Juleps (KENT, VIR) Victorian Sassafras Cordial (1899)

-Soup: “Potage a la Tortue” – Green Turtle Soup (NOLA & NYC & SF Huntington Mansions) Shrimp & Chicken Gumbo (NOLA & No. 2), Southern Shrimp & Oysters Gumbo, Throgg’s Neck Red Clam Chowder (TN & No. 2), Classic Virginia Brunswick Stew (VIR), Virginia Peanut Soup (VIR), Oyster Stew with Virginia Ham (No. 2 & SMR)
+Soup: “Potage a la Tortue” – Green Turtle Soup (NOLA & NYC & SF Huntington Mansions) Shrimp & Chicken Gumbo (Southern ,NOLA, & No. 2), Southern Shrimp & Oysters Gumbo (Nola), Throgg’s Neck Red Clam Chowder (TN & No. 2), Classic Virginia Brunswick Stew (VIR), Virginia Peanut Soup (VIR), Oyster Stew (Christmas No. 2 and Oneonta I private rr car, Virginia Ham (No. 2 & SMR)

-Southern Relishes: Queen Olives, Virginia Peanuts (SMR & No. 2), Pickled Okra, Pickled French Beans, Chow Chow (No. 2 – cabbage, onions, peppers, & green tomatoes with kick of jalapeno peppers)
+Southern Relishes: Queen Olives, Virginia Peanuts (SMR & No. 2), Pickled Okra (SMR), Pickled French Beans (SMR), Chow Chow (No. 2 – cabbage, onions, peppers, & green tomatoes with kick of jalapeno peppers)

-Appetizers: Roquefort Canapes, Canapes Washington (No. 2) ,Pimento Cheese Canapes on water crackers (SMR), Cheese sticks with cayenne pepper (TN), Spinach Balls
+Appetizers: Roquefort Canapes, Canapes Washington (No. 2) ,Pimento Cheese Canapes on water crackers (No 2, TN,SMR), Cheese puffs, or Cheese Sticks with cayenne pepper (TN), Spinach Balls

-Chicken: Southern Buttermilk Fried Chicken, Chicken Croquettes with a Special Sauce, Chicken Salad, Chicken Salad tea sandwiches (with the crusts cut off)
+Chicken: Southern Buttermilk Fried Chicken, Chicken Croquettes with a Special Sauce (Menus), Chicken Salad (Teas), Chicken Salad tea sandwiches (with the crusts cut off)

-Southern Seafood: Shrimp & Grits, Southern Crab Cakes with Remoulade sauce (NOLA, TN, NYC), Southern Style Shrimp Boil, Shrimp & Chicken Gumbo (NOLA, SMR, & NO.2), Friday Fish Fry (Arabella might have been Catholic; she hired many Irish Catholic servants)
+Southern Seafood: Shrimp & Grits (NOLA), Southern Crab Cakes with Remoulade sauce (NOLA, TN, NYC), Southern Style Shrimp Boil, Shrimp & Chicken Gumbo (NOLA, SMR, & NO.2), Friday Fish Fry or Southern Fish Fry (Arabella might have been Catholic, she had a great affection for the Virgin Mary & the Baby Jesus; she also hired many Irish Catholic servants)

-Southern Entrees: Southern Fried Chicken (SMR, No 2, & TN) Roast Turkey with Mashed Potatoes & Giblet gravy (SMR & No.2), Biscuits and Sausage Gravy (Alabama) Ham Biscuits with Sausage Gravy, Pulled Pork & Coleslaw Sandwich (Southern), West Virginia Shepherd’s Pie (VIR)
+Southern Entrees: Southern Fried Chicken (SMR, No. 2, & TN) Roast Turkey with Mashed Potatoes & Giblet Gravy (SMR & No.2), Buttermilk Biscuits, Biscuits & Sausage Gravy (Alabama) Ham Biscuits with Sausage Gravy, Pulled Pork & Coleslaw Sandwich (Southern & SMR), West Virginia Shepherd’s Pie (VIR)